timbru31/spigot-anti-piracy-backend/README.md

 | JSON_LOG               | true               | Logs to the file in a JSON format, disable for human readable output |

 It's up to you, if you would like to spin the service up with e.g. a linux start script.
-For example here is an systemd script which runs the script as a non privileged user.
+For example, below is a systemd script which runs the script as a non-privileged user.

 ```
 [Unit]